Best Friends–New York Foster Program

 If you love animals but can’t adopt, foster!
 Foster families provide short- or long-term, in-home care for pets until they find forever homes.
 Not only is it easy, fun and one of the most rewarding things you can do for a homeless pet and for yourself, fostering gives an animal the love and attention he or she desperately needs, greatly increasing his or her chances of being adopted.

 Right now, Best Friends–New York is in need of dedicated volunteers in the tri-state area of New York, New Jersey and Connecticut to open their homes to a foster pet.
 You can choose what type of animal you foster, from large and small dogs to kittens, nursing mothers and adult cats.
 Best Friends provides all veterinary care and covers vet care costs.
 The only thing foster families need to provide is a loving and nurturing environment for their foster pets.

-To foster a pet, simply register as a Best Friends–New York volunteer and then sign up for the foster program.
-If for some reason you are unable to register as a volunteer, please fill out and submit the online foster care survey.
+To foster a pet, simply register as a Best Friends–New York volunteer and and then sign up to become a foster home in New York.
+Once you've created a profile, you'll be able to sign up for an upcoming foster orientation found on the "NY Miscellaneous Events" calendar.
+If for some reason you are unable to register as a volunteer or for the orientation, please email us at VolunteerNYC@bestfriends.